Daily Care, Health & Safety

 How to Care For Someone When They Are Bedridden Or Unconscious

 Caring for a loved one who is bedbound or unconscious is one of the most selfless yet demanding roles a family member can take on.
 It requires more than just physical strength; it demands a strategic approach to hygiene, nutrition, and mental well-being.
-Whether you are caring for an elderly parent or a relative recovering from surgery, the goal is the same: providing comfort and learning how to care for bedridden patient effectively, preserving dignity, and preventing life-threatening secondary complications like sepsis or pneumonia.

 What is a Bedridden Patient?